Apple Watch 3 vs Apple Watch 2

 If you want the LTE equipped models - and as that's one of the biggest selling points of the Apple Watch 3 we're guessing you might - then the starting prices are a little higher, with the 38mm costing £399 ($399) and the 42mm coming in at £429 ($429).

-Apple has retired the Apple Watch 2 now, so buying one will require sourcing other retailers who are selling off older stock.
+Apple has retired the Apple Watch 2 now, so buying one will require sourcing other retailers who are selling off older stock - at the time of writing, you can still pick one up from Argos in the UK.

 The Series 1 has survived the cull, though, and at £249 ($249) for the 38mm and £279 ($279) for the 42mm, it seems a good deal for those who aren't too fussed about GPS tracking.